 The implicit restriction arises when Lyrah tells us that she aborted her pregnancy, and accidentally sterilized herself in the process.
 If she’s not lying (and she might be, as Knights can lie without losing their abilities) then it seems that healing powers don’t work on the womb, and perhaps the entire reproductive system.
 I’m willing to grant that this is an intentional feature of the magic system, especially since if Knights could light-bind their reproductive ability, you’d get a runaway fertility situation which doesn’t seem to be the case.
 That, by itself, would be enough to re-think the entire societal structure, so it’s good that it seems to be ruled out as well.

-Taken as a whole, it seems Everfall would be a much more interesting setting if everything was turned down a few notches.
+Overall, it seems Everfall would be a much more interesting setting if everything was turned down a few notches.
 The magical super-powers are too powerful, the world is too big, the Darkstone is too motionless, the morals are too empirically absolute, the foreshadowing is both too obvious and too lacking, the characters are too extreme, the climate is too temperate, the culture is too european, and the whole narrative tells us too explicitly what we are supposed to know.
 There are a few areas that I’d like a bit more of, the descriptions are too bland, and I’d like a bit more world-building in the flora and fauna – though that which was done didn’t strike me as particularly appropriate to the setting, so perhaps less is more in this case.
-The whole world-building enterprise reeks of over-ambitious departures from reality and a subsequent lazy import of most things from every-day experience even though they wouldn’t fit at all in Everfall.
+The world-building feels like over-ambitious departures from reality and a subsequent lazy import of most things from every-day experience even though they wouldn’t be sensible in Everfall.

 As to the story of SotC itself, it was delivered with a heavy hand, but the characters and dialogue made it an enjoyable time.
-If you can overlook the questionable moral implications, the pandering to a modern audience, the inconsistent foreshadowing, the offensively convenient protagonist abilities, the bland descriptions, the lack of author confidence in the audience, and the endless excruciating exposition, if you can overlook all of that your reading experience will be much better than mine!
-And I had a good time!
-Part of that good time was enjoyment from gathering ammunition for this very essay, but I’m confident there was enjoyment to be had besides.
+If you can overlook the questionable moral implications, the pandering to a modern audience, the inconsistent foreshadowing, the offensively convenient protagonist abilities, the bland descriptions, the lack of author confidence in the audience, and the endless excruciating exposition, if you can overlook these flaws, your reading experience will be much better than mine!
+Yet, I enjoyed it!
+Part of my enjoyment was gathering insights for this essay, but I’m confident there was enjoyment to be had besides.
 Of course, that doesn’t mean all of this should have been written down as a story.
 Several parts feel more like an almanac or an encyclopedia.
 Perhaps the setting is the main feature?
 Perhaps the audience would prefer to weave their own stories in this ever-bright sky-island super-power playground!
 Perhaps Everfall would work:

 Better as a Video Game?

 Everfall would make a great videogame, probably an open world MMORPG.
 Light-binding powers operate by precise mathematical improvements to conventional RPG abstractions of physical attributes.
 Darkstone allows fuel-free flying machines (and factories) in an otherwise medieval-level setting.
 There’s the Underworld for PVE dungeon crawls, and a variety of warring kingdoms for PVP combat.
-It all feels rather conveniently reminiscent of an MMORPG setting now that I look at it.
+It all feels rather conveniently reminiscent of an MMORPG setting.
 You could probably even play as a Shade, and work toward plunging the server into eternal night.
 There’s even the whole enchanting system in sunforging that I didn’t touch on because it was pretty good and didn’t suffer from the overabundance of inconsistent detail that plagued many of the other features of the setting.

-It’s true that the medium is more difficult to work in, but Shad already seems to be interested in computer games and running his own servers and stuff.
+While the medium has its challenges, Shad already seems to be interested in playing computer games and running his own game servers.
 Getting into game-dev could be just the thing to allow this clever setting to reach its full potential!
 Change of medium aside, if Shad really wants to be an author, and he really has been working at improving his craft for over a decade, then I think he needs to face the hard reality that he is:

 From a meta-narrative perspective, a lot of the magic systems reminded me of the Mistbourne series.
 It’s no secret that Shad is a fan of Brandon’s work, so the similarity is probably no accident.
 However, the magic system was really the only difference between the real world and the Mistbourne setting, and even then a huge amount of thought went into working out the implications of that change to the setting.
 Shad did his own variety of a unique magic system, AND all of the cosmology differences that I outlined.
 While it wouldn’t be impossible to make this all work, it felt like the task was too ambitious for Shad’s patience.
 Tolkien took 40 years to work out his setting, and there were less differences between Middle Earth and Normal Earth than between either of those and Everfall.
-I’ve done my best above to attempt to offer rectifying comments on what errors I discovered, though it is likely that I missed quite a few things.
+I’ve provided feedback on the errors I noted, though it is likely that I missed quite a few things.
 From a world-building perspective, Everfall as presented in SotC could be a textbook case study of a setting crushed to fine dust under its moderately talented author’s unfettered ambitions.

-I note with satisfaction that if we had been shown more and told less, much would have improved.
-It was not the phenomena of the world of Everfall that offended me, but how Shadow of the Conqueror explained the technical details which failed to adequately explain the phenomena.
+I believe if we had been shown more and told less, much would have improved.
+I wasn’t displeased with Everfall’s phenomena, but with Shad’s technical details which failed to adequately explain the phenomena.
 There would still be significant moral and societal disconnects between the people of Tellos and the world which has apparently always been their home.
 But the journey would have been more enjoyable if we were shown more of the world, out the window as it were, and if the tour guide’s PA system were not blaring in our ear.

 As a debut novel, Chronicles of Everfall Book 1: Shadow of the Conqueror by Shad Brooks is a strong start.
 It suffers from over-exposition and overly ambitious world-building, but we may hope for improvement in future installments.
 As a story by a voiciferous critic of plot holes and internal inconsistency and a self-proclaimed author with over a decade of experience, SotC feels rushed to publication.
 None of these mistakes should have made it into the first draft, and certainly should have been caught in editing.
-On top of the technical errors, if the stylistic problems still exist after so much practice, an appreciable improvement by the next book seems unlikely.
-Much like Daylen, Shad’s unlikely history and checkered product leaves him with much to answer for.
+On top of the technical errors, if the stylistic issues persist after so much practice, an appreciable improvement by the next book seems unlikely.
+Like Daylen, Shad’s intriguing past and mixed outcome prompts questions.
 Let us hope falling through the barrier of publication has empowered him for the task.